 Whether you eat three 1000 Calorie meals or six 500 Calorie meals the total caloric intake is identical.
 Eating more frequently may assist in hunger, but likely not for the reason you think.

 Mentally, eating frequently may trick your body into believing you are consuming more food when the meals are just simply split in half.
 Think of it as filling up your gas tank.
-Whether you fill up the entire tank or a quarter of the tank four different times, the total amount is identical.
+Whether you fill-up the entire tank or a quarter of the tank four different times, the total amount is identical.

 Meal timing has been proven time and time again to have little overall effect on our bodies.
-Metabolism, weight-loss, muscle gain, etc are not effected by increasing meal frequency.
+Metabolism, weight-loss, muscle gain, etc are not affected by increasing meal frequency.
 Any benefits related to meal timing and frequency are likely to be strictly mental in nature.

 References1) "The Effect of the Timing of Meal Intake on Energy Metabolism During Moderate Exercise. - PubMed - NCBI."
 National Center for Biotechnology Information.
 N.p., n.d.
 Web.
 8 Dec.
 2015.